975L/IncludeLibraryBundle/README.md

     {{ inc_lib('bootstrap', 'js', '3.3.7') }}
 ```

-IncludeLibraryBundle will let you specify which library and version to include, with a version's selector working like for composer (not yet implemented, working only for defined versions).
+IncludeLibraryBundle will let you specify which library and version to include, version can use wildcard "*", see "How to use" below.

 [IncludeLibraryBundle dedicated web page](https://975l.com/en/pages/include-library-bundle).